 Middleton purchased a young but willing dun quarter horse gelding to be the future trail mount for her grandchildren.
-He earned the name Valiant from Middleton’s granddaughter, who was the first to earn the golden gelding’s trust.
+He earned the name Valiant from Middleton’s granddaughter.
+The child was the first to earn the golden gelding’s trust.

-Middleton’s farrier, and self-proclaimed horse whisperer, Troy Mortensen, insisted for months to let him take the gelding for training.
+Middleton’s farrier and self-proclaimed horse whisperer Troy Mortensen of Utah insisted for months to let him take the gelding for training.
 Finally giving in, she sent the healthy two-year-old gelding for a month; which would turn into two when he didn’t return the gelding as agreed.

 Ultimately the vet had a different opinion regarding when the injury occurred.
-He treated Valiant aggressively over the next five days, but the injury would change the course of his life.
-The infection reached the joint, and as typical in horse leg injuries, the opposite leg sustained injury from bearing the extra weight.
+He treated Valiant aggressively over the next five days.
+The injury changed the course of his life when the infection reached the joint.
+That’s because, with serious horse leg injuries, the opposite leg sustains injury as well from bearing extra weight.

-With no hope for recovery, and with his quality of life diminishing by the day, the decision was reached to euthanize him.
+With no hope for recovery and his quality of life diminishing by the day they reached the decision to euthanize him.

-Days later Middleton called Mortensen to let him know Valiant had to be put down, and she says she was shocked by his callous reaction.
+Days later, Middleton called Mortensen to let him know Valiant had to be put down.
+She says she was shocked by his callous reaction.
 Unable to allow Valiant’s death to go unaddressed, she filed suit in small claims court.
-The details of Valiant’s tragic death caught the eye of producers for the syndicated TV Court Series “Judge Joe Brown.”
+The details of Valiant’s tragic death caught the eye of producers for the syndicated TV Court Series ‘Judge Joe Brown’.

-In front of Judge Joe Brown and America, Middleton charged that Mortensen’s care for Valiant was negligent and abusive and asked for just over $2000 to cover the training costs and vet fees.
-Even without the examining vet in the courtroom and Mortensen claiming “flat out bad luck,” the judge sided with Valiant not receiving the care that was required.
+In front of Judge Joe Brown and America, Middleton alleged that Mortensen’s care for Valiant was negligent as well as abusive.
+She asked for just over $2000 to cover the now deceased horse’s training and vet fees.
+Even without the examining vet in the courtroom and trainer Mortensen claiming “flat out bad luck,” the judge decided Valiant didn’t receive the necessary care Mortensen should have provided.

 Middleton now says, “I’m just left to wonder, how he had the guts to bring him back in that shape.”
-Moreover, she says she is angry at herself for even letting him take the horse, to begin with.
-It is difficult to know what kind of person you are dealing with.
-You can request and check references; however, those are always the references hand picked by the professional.
+Moreover, she says she is angry at herself for even letting him take the horse.

-When told about Rate My Horse PRO Middleton said, “I’m elated to know there is someone doing something to help warn others.”
+Middleton says about Rate My Horse PRO, “I’m elated to know there is someone doing something to help warn others.